 Having insurance also improves client confidence in you.

 Business insurance is a badge of trust.
-It ensures there’s minimal disruption to business and client work if disaster strikes.
+It ensures there’s minimal disruption to business and client work if there’s an accident or mistake.

 There are many risks freelancers face.
 These risks could cause you to lose money and even close up shop altogether.
 With insurance in place, it shows the client you’re in a stable position even if something was to go wrong.